kanishka-linux/inquisitive/README.md

 $ (venv) inquisitive-start (It will start both BE and FE.
 Starting BE may take some time on the first run)
 ```

-*In case one wants to run backend and FE separately on separate terminals*
+*In case one wants to run backend and FE separately on separate terminals* - This is the preferred approach

 ```
 Make sure you are in the same project directory and venv is activated on both the terminals